peakning/vector-CSP-with-affinity/README.md

-# vector-CSP-with-affinity
+# Interpretation of the data
-This is the data of the paper \textit{vector cutting stock problem with affinity}
+This is the dataset of the paper *vector cutting stock problem with affinity*.

+For each instance,